mohammad-fahad/volunteer-network-client/README.md

 An user can select a social activity to participate.
 Also they will be able schedule their tasks by add a date.

 ## Client
-- Client can add activities with date.
+- Client can select activities with date.
 - Clients can get a track of all selected events and can cancel any of the activity anytime.